 3. Elephant Spotting

-When you come for a vsit to Kerala you can enjoy elephant spotting in Munnar or Thekkady at Periyar Wildlife Sanctuary if you are lucky.
+When you come for a visit to Kerala you can enjoy elephant spotting in Munnar or Thekkady at Periyar Wildlife Sanctuary if you are lucky.
 We take you to elephant spotting points as a part of Kerala Tour Packages.
-There are multiple places in Kerala where elephants are well cared after and we recommen you enjoy a safari only at those places.
+There are multiple places in Kerala where elephants are well cared about and we recommend you enjoy a safari only at those places.

 4. Visit Guruvayoor temple

-Many temples like Guruvayoor temple also keep elephants.
+Many temples like the Guruvayoor temple also keep elephants.
 Elephants are respected as the form of Ganesh, son of Shiva.
-On special occasions the elephants are worshipped and fed by devotees to please Ganesh for well being.
+On special occasions, the elephants are worshipped and fed by devotees to please Ganesh for well-being.
 Most of them are donated by devotees.
 Guruvayoor temple has 57 elephants.
+Guruvayur temple currently has 47 elephants.
+Standing over 3.2 meters tall, Keshavan was known for his devout behavior which is one of the famous elephants in Kerala.
 All of them donated by devotees.
 Ceremonial feeding of 101 elephants takes place in Trichur on 16 / 17th July every year.

 5. Watch elephants while riding a boat in Thekkady Lake

+There are several parks in Thekkady that offer the visitors to indulge in a variety of elephant related activities.
+If you are interested in visiting elephants in Kerala, Thekkady is a good option.
 Thekkady is well known for the famous Periyar National Park and Wildlife Sanctuary.
-There is an artificial lake formed by a dam across the Periyar river around which sanctuary is located.
-Watching elephants during the boat ride is the main attraction is a boat trip over this man-made lake of Thekkad.
-The forest department also arranges rafting trips, hiking with guides and elephant rides inside the sanctuary where entry is controlled with tickets.
+There is an artificial lake formed by a dam across the Periyar river around which the sanctuary is located.
+Watching elephants during the boat ride is the main attraction is a boat trip over this man-made lake of Thekkady.
+The forest department also arranges rafting trips, hiking with guides, and elephant rides inside the sanctuary where entry is controlled with tickets.